guilatrova/base-dev-setup/README.md

 # base-dev-setup

-An effort to make easy for any developer to backup, restore, install, update tools you use daily in pretty much any machine you ever use and primarily easy to customize and fit your needs.
+An effort to make it easy for any developer to backup, restore, install, update tools you use daily in pretty much any machine (might require some monkey patching though) you ever use and primarily easy to customize and fit your needs.

 I picked up Ansible to allow me easily:
--  executing a playbook;
+- :rocket: executing a playbook;
 - :coffee: getting a cup of coffee; and
 - :notebook: have my computer ready to kick in some great work

+So far, it was just tested in `Ubuntu 18.04` to `Ubuntu 19.10`.

 ## Getting started